gameserverapp/Platform/Documentation/docs/dashboard/machines/practical_info.md

 ---

 ## Directories / folders

-These are the locations where you can find DediConnect related files & directories.
+### Machine
+Below is a list of paths that are available on DediConnect machines.
+These are different from the paths made available inside the docker container.

-### Linux
+#### Linux

 Containers: `/home/GameServerApp`<br />
 Games: `/home/GameServerApp/games`<br />